Intent

 In Key Stage 1 and Key Stage 2, we cover all aspects of mathematic as outlined in the National Curriculum:

-We teach and challenge our pupils through ‘Convince Me Maths’, which extends their mathematical understanding through reasoning and provides appropriate differentiation for all.
-Each unit follows the same sequence: Vocabulary, Show (concrete, pictorial, abstract), Do (fluency), Think, Explain and Solve.
-Pupils are given opportunities to work on a range of activities with varied timescales – some short in duration and some developed over a longer period.
+Throughout KS1 and KS2, our approach to mathematics involves extending children’s mathematical understanding through reasoning, using a structured programme which provides appropriate differentiation and challenge to all.
 Pupils engage in practical activities and mathematical games; problem solving/investigations; individual, paired, group and collaborative activities; open and closed tasks; a range of methods of calculating such as mental, pencil and paper and using a calculator; and consolidation of basic skills and number facts.
 Work is marked using the school’s marking code (see feedback policy) and, in Years 2 to 6, pupils self-assess their work.
 All pupils are provided with next steps, and they are given time to make corrections or extend their learning.
-Through ‘Convince Me Maths’, pupils become more independent and responsible for their own learning.
+Through our approach to mathematics, pupils become more independent and responsible for their own learning.

 Assessment: